okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 **What you need**

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
-   > **Note:** Your org needs to have the API Service Integration feature enabled.
-Contact your Okta account team to enable the feature.
+   > **Note:** The API Service Integration is a [Self-service Early Access (EA)](/docs/concepts/feature-lifecycle-management/#self-service-features) feature.
+Enable this feature in your org to obtain the API service integration capability.
 * A service app that needs to access Okta APIs for your customer

 ---